-Unlike traditional short-sales which are a cumbersome center of cost, time and risk, the Article 9 strategic short sale is directed toward negotiation with a single creditor.
-It is fast and frictionless because it returns the first position creditor’s appraised asset valuation quickly.
+Unlike traditional short-sales, which are a cumbersome center of cost, time and risk, the Article 9 short sale is directed toward negotiation with only the first position creditor.
+It is fast and frictionless because it quickly returns the first position creditor’s appraised asset valuation.

 After a 10-day notice period to subordinate creditors, business assets transfer free and clear of all UCC filings and encumbrances into the purchasing entity.

 It’s time to reevaluate your opportunities.
 Second Wind Consultants has conducted more Article 9 reorganizations than anyone else.
-Over the past ten years, thousands of businesses have been spared from bankruptcy—preserving ongoing concern value, jobs and economic activity otherwise destroyed through forced liquidations.
+Over the past ten years, thousands of businesses have been spared from bankruptcy—preserving the ongoing concern value, jobs and economic activity that otherwise would have been destroyed through forced liquidation.